 There are many different kinds of tape available - you may have used Rock Tape, Kinesio Tape, Physio Tape or another one.
 Despite the different names and marketing, they all do the same thing - offer an adhesive scaffold that provides additional support to you while you go through your exercises, and your daily life.

-Not every patient will be immediately appropriate for exercises.
-The exercises you receive will be tailored to you and your desired clinical outcome, as well as closely monitored for effectiveness.
-Feel free to discuss your exercise program with your clinician, either in or out of the clinic.
+Not every patient will be immediately appropriate for taping.
+The treatments you receive will be tailored to you and your desired clinical outcome, as well as closely monitored for effectiveness.
+Feel free to discuss your management plan with your clinician, either in or out of the clinic.